kaleem68/project-tracker/README.md

 Track my project is simple project management and tracking tool with following features:

-- Manage projects
+- Manage projects.
-- Track Project: Maintain **5** Stages of the project
+- Track Project: Maintain **5** Stages of the project.
-- Dashboards
+- Dashboards.

 ## Running App
 - Make sure you have *docker* installed and running and you also need latest version of *node*.